yingdanlu/yingdanlu/_pages/research.md

 ## Working Papers / Selected Works in Progress
-"<b>The Pervasive Presence of Chinese Government Content on Douyin Trending Videos,"</b> with Jennifer Pan (Stanford University), Revise and Resubmit, <i>Computational Communication Research</i>.

 "<b>Selectively Localized: Comparing Temporal and Visual Structure of Screen Interactions across Media Environments,"</b> with Dan Muise, Jennifer Pan, and Byron Reeves, Revise and Resubmit, <i>Mobile Media & Communication</i>

 "<b>Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China,"</b> with Anfan Chen, Kaiping Chen, and Aaron Ng, Under review

 "<b>Information Flows Between Global and Chinese Social Media,"</b> with Jack Schaefer, Kunwoo park, Jungseock Joo, and Jennifer Pan, Under review

+"<b>The Influencer Pay Gap: Platform Labor Meets Racial Capitalism,"</b> with Angèle Christin, Extended abstract under review

 "<b>Unpacking multimodal fact-checking: Features and engagement of fact-checking videos on Chinese TikTok (Douyin),"</b> with Cuihua Cindy Shen

-"<b>The Influencer Pay Gap: Platform Labor Meets Racial Capitalism,"</b> with Angèle Christin

 ## Selected Conference Presentations
 Lu, Y., Pan, J. & Xu, Y. (2021, September).
 Public Sentiment on Chinese Social Media during the Emergence of COVID-19.
 Presented in “Chinese Politics Mini-Conference” at <i>American Political Science Association Annual Meeting<i>

+Lu, Y. & Shen, C. (2021, September).
+Unpacking multimodal fact-checking: features and engagement of fact-checking videos on Chinese TikTok.
+Presented at <i>The 3rd Multidisciplinary International Symposium on Disinformation in Open Online Media<i>

 Lu, Y., Schaefer, J., Joo, J., Park, K. & Pan, J. (2021, September).
 Tale of Two Internets: How Information Flows from the US to Chinese Social Media.
 Presented at <i>Virtual Conference of the International Journal of Press/Politics<i>

 Chen, A., Lu, Y., Chen, K., & Ng, A. (2021, September).
 Pandemic Nationalism: How Exposure to Government Social Media Affects People's Belief in COVID-19 Conspiracy Theories in China.
 Presented at <i>Virtual Conference of the International Journal of Press/Politics<i>

-Lu, Y. & Shen, C. (2021, September).
-Unpacking multimodal fact-checking: features and engagement of fact-checking videos on Chinese TikTok.
-Presented at <i>The 3rd Multidisciplinary International Symposium on Disinformation in Open Online Media<i>

 Lu, Y. & Pan, J. (2021, August).
 The Pervasive Presence of Chinese Government Content on Douyin Trending Videos.
 Presented at <i>Association for Education in Journalism and Mass Communication (AEJMC) 2021 Annual Conference<i>